JupiterOne-Archives/docs-old/guides/soc2-with-jupiterone.md

 1. For each control, review default mapped evidence, if applicable.
     1. If the evidence is satisfactory (as you'd expect for output), move on to the next control.
-    2. If the evidence isn’t satisfactory, i.e., incorrect or incomplete:
+    1. If the evidence isn’t satisfactory, i.e., incorrect or incomplete:
         1. Review the mapped queries + tailor the queries so the returned output is as expected.

 ![edit-query](../assets/editing-queries.gif)

-Existing support documentation:
+Additional support documentation:

 [J1QL query tutorial](https://support.jupiterone.io/hc/en-us/articles/360022720434-4-9-J1QL-Query-Tutorial)\
 [Search quickstart](https://support.jupiterone.io/hc/en-us/articles/360022705414-2-9-Search-Quickstart)\